mahmoudaboueleneen/tomasulo/docs/report.md

 -   Only a store/load existing in store/load buffer can execute in the cycle after an executing store (for both load and store) and load (for a store only) writes its result.

--   When a structural hazard occurs (all buffers or stations are busy), and instruction is issued in the cycle after one of the busy stations/buffers instruction writes its result.
+-   When a structural hazard occurs (all buffers or stations are busy), an instruction can be issued in the cycle after one of the busy stations/buffers writes its result.

 ### The Tomasulo Architecture